-For families of children and youth with special health needs or disabilities, and the professionals who support them.
+Our annual conference is for families of children and youth with special health needs or disabilities, and the professionals who support them.
+The fee (which includes a light meal and a giveaway) is $10 for parents (scholarships available) and $25 for professionals.
+Everyone is welcome!

 Calling all parents who have a child or youth with a disability or special health needs!
 Are you ready to get your brain on board for more flexible, light-hearted parenting?
 Want to learn a few tricks for staying focused and calm in the midst of the storm?
 Please join us for our annual conference where we will: